Homework Assignment #6 — Contribution

 - Task scope justification.
 Evidence that the tasks are of a

-sufficient and reasonable size and complexity (for your or your team) and
+sufficient and reasonable size and complexity (for you or your team)

 for this assignment.